What Is a Prop Shop?

 A prop shop is usually at a physical location where you combine your stake with all the other traders using the prop shop's facilities.
 Trades are made in stocks, bonds, commodities, and currencies.

 The advantage of this setup is that as a trader you then have the ability to use the firm's buying power for your trades.
-This allows you to avoid having the minimum Securities and Exchange Commission requirement of $25,000 in your account to day trade and gives you up to 10:1 leverage on your stock and options trades.
+This allows you to avoid having the minimum Securities and Exchange Commission requirement of $25,000 in your account to day trade and gives you 10:1 leverage or more on your stock and options trades.
 Day trading involves the buying and selling of a security on the same day.

 The prop shop splits its profit with the trader.
 The opportunity exists for both high risk and high reward.